itsalfredakku/rxops-uikit/docs/design-system/README.md

 ## 📚 Complete Documentation Index

-Welcome to the comprehensive documentation for RxOps UI's semantic-first design approach.
+Welcome to the comprehensive documentation for RxOps UIKit's semantic-first design approach.
 This collection of documents provides everything you need to understand, implement, and migrate to semantic-first component design.

 ## 🎯 Quick Start